19 May 2020

 To whom may I leave my realty?

 An individual has full testamentary freedom as to whom they may leave realty.
-However, the law provides that certain family members or dependants who have not received “reasonable financial provision” under the terms of the deceased’s will may apply to the court for provision to be made for them.
-The court has power to make various orders as it thinks fit.
-Legal advice should be sought as to the relevant merits of any claim.
+However, the law provides that certain family members or dependants who have not received “reasonable financial lprovision” under the terms of the deceased’s Will may apply to the court for provision to be made for them.
+The court has power to make various orders as it thinks fit Legal advice should be sought as to the relevant merits of any claim.

 Does it make any difference if I am divorced?